Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 “You’ve been practising that line, haven’t you?”
 I asked.

-Evelyn huffed with irritation.
+Evelyn huffed.
 “I may have done.
 I find unrehearsed interaction more difficult than most people, and I had considered you might ask that question.”

 “It’s fine, it’s fine.
 It’s actually quite sweet.
 You have a flair for certain kinds of dramatic delivery, that’s all.”